Mental Health Facilities Cobb County, GA

 Cobb/douglas Community Service Board Cobb Outpatient Services

-Cobb/douglas Community Service Board Cobb Outpatient Services is a mental health facility in Cobb County, GA, located at 1650 County Services Parkway, 30008.
+Cobb/douglas Community Service Board Cobb Outpatient Services is a mental health clinic in Cobb County, GA, located at 1650 County Services Parkway, 30008.
 Cobb/douglas Community Service Board Cobb Outpatient Services provides outpatient treatment.
-Cobb/douglas Community Service Board Cobb Outpatient Services provides group therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, adults and young adults.
+Cobb/douglas Community Service Board Cobb Outpatient Services offers trauma therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to adults, children / adolescents and seniors 65 or older.
 Cobb/douglas Community Service Board Cobb Outpatient Services also supports people with trauma.
-Some other services available at Cobb/douglas Community Service Board Cobb Outpatient Services include court-ordered outpatient treatment, supported employment and case management.
+Additional services offered at Cobb/douglas Community Service Board Cobb Outpatient Services include supported employment, case management and intensive case management.

 Ravens Nest Foundation